-The one question I get asked the most since getting into the tie down business some fourteen years ago is, “How much will your system hold?”
-And my pat answer is, “What type of soil is at the location?”
+The one question I get asked the most since getting into the tie down business some fifhteen years ago is, “How much will your system hold?”
+And my pat answer is, “What type of soil are you putting them into?”
 The overriding parameter of any tie down system and how well it works is soil type.

 For marketing purposes, I could have tested my systems in ideal locations and given you some great numbers that may be real, but not realistic.
 No, you need to compare apples to apples and oranges to oranges.